tsgates/arch-wiki-markdown/wiki/PyPanel.md

 > Launchers

-If you wish to add Launchers to PyPanel, you will have to enable the launcher in the Panel Layout section.
+If you wish to add launchers to PyPanel, you will have to enable the launcher in the Panel Layout section.

      # Panel Layout: